How to resize, extend C drive in VMware

 VMware is the most popular Virtual Machine software for now.
 It is easy to use and works like a physical computer.
-The most common problem of VMware is related to disk partition space.
-For example, after a period of time, you may find the system C drive running out space, so you have to resize/extend C drive VMware Server.
-To most of the people, it is extremely hard to extend C drive on VMware Server.
+The same with physical computer, VMware virtual machine has disk space issue, too.
+For example, after a period of time, you may find the system C drive running out space, so you have to resize/extend C drive for VMware Workstation or Server.
+To most of the people, it seems a bit difficult, so in this article, I’ll show to resize volume and extend C drive in VMware.

-No matter you use VMware workstation or VMware Server, to solve the problems above, you just need one tool - Partition Assistant Server.
+No matter you use VMware workstation or VMware Server, to solve the problems above, you just need one tool – NIUBI Partition Editor.
 It is extremely easy to use, just drag and move on the disk map to resize and extend partitions.
-After several minutes, you'll have a "new" virtual Server without other operations.
+Within a short time, you’ll have a “new” virtual Server without other operations.

-Right-click the data partition and select "Resize", in the pop-up window, drag the left border rightwards to shrink it.
+Step 2: In the pop-up window, drag left border rightwards to shrink D.

 Step1: Open up Run dialogue from the start menu (Start -> Run) or hold down the Windows key and press R. Type “cmd” and hit enter to open up the Command Prompt.